 Rhode Island Food Code (216-RICR-50-10-1)

-These regulations establish definitions; sets standards for management and personnel, food operations and equipment and facilities; and provides food establishment plan review, plan issuance, inspection, employee restriction and permit suspension.
-It applies to retail food operations within food establishments licensed by RIDOH, but does not apply to activities regulated by Part 6 of this Subchapter, "Processing and Distribution of Shellfish" and Part 4 of this Subchapter, "Good Manufacturing Practices for Food."
+These Regulations establish definitions; sets standards for management and personnel, food operations and equipment and facilities; and provides food establishment plan review, plan issuance, inspection, employee restriction and permit suspension.
+It applies to retail food operations within food establishments licensed by the Rhode Island Department of Health (RIDOH) but does not apply to activities regulated by Part 4 and Part 6 of this Subchapter.

-These regulations hereby adopt and incorporate the FDA Food Code including the annexes (2013) and the Supplement to the 2013 Food Code (2015) by reference, not including any further editions or amendments thereof and only to the extent that the provisions therein are not inconsistent with these regulations.
+These Regulations hereby adopt and incorporate the 2017 FDA Food Code by reference and the Supplement to the 2017 Food Code (2019), not including any further editions or amendments thereof and only to the extent that the provisions therein are not inconsistent with these Regulations.

-1. "Approved" means approved by the Director or his/her duly appointed agents.
+1. "Approved" means approved by the Director or his or her duly appointed agents.

 7. "Director" refers to the Director of RIDOH or the Director's duly appointed agents.